specklesystems/speckle-docs/user/unity.md

 Before using this connector, you'll need to follow our standard setup instructions to [install Speckle Manager and add a Speckle account](/user/manager).
 After this, you can proceed to clone the [Speckle Unity repository on GitHub](https://github.com/specklesystems/speckle-unity).

 The repo contains a sample scene named `SpecklePlayground` that shows an in-game example of how to send and receive data from your default speckle account.
-The example is minimal, but demonstrates what is possible using the Speckle Unity connector.
+The example is minimal, but demonstrates what is possible using the Speckle Unity Connector.

 ## Package Installation